devanshdalal/devanshdalal.github.io/README.md

 2. Install all dependencies using `npm install`.
 3. Change the user details in `config.json`. and the logo `public/favicon.ico`
 3. Start the project by running `npm start`.
+4. Publish the changes to your github portfolio page using `npm run deploy`

 ### Prettier and Precommit Hooks